-- Vinyl repair kit
+Vinyl repair kit

-- Clear or colored vinyl matching the damaged inflatable area
+Clear or colored vinyl matching the damaged inflatable area

-- Durable thread matching the fabric color
+Durable thread matching the fabric color

-If the color of the vinyl in the kit is vastly different than the color of the inflatable in the damage location, purchase clear vinyl or a color matching the inflatable from a craft store, cutting it to size.
+If the color of the back of the patch in the kit is vastly different from the color of the inflatable in the damage location, purchase clear vinyl or a color matching the inflatable from a craft store, cutting it to size.

 Apply the adhesive from the vinyl repair kit to the perimeter of the vinyl piece, centering and smoothing it in place on the inflatable over the damaged section.
 Allow it to set up for as long as recommended by the kit manufacturer, as this may vary by brand.